Start times are a great way to track your jobs:

 sprio -u $USER

-Even if your group has a lower fairshare score, your job may still has a very high priority.
+Even if your group has a lower fairshare score, your job may still have a very high priority.

 This would be likely due to the job’s queue wait time, and it should start as soon as possible regardless of fairshare score.